Paleocene: Reptiles

-It is generally believed all non-avian dinosaurs went extinct at the K–Pg extinction event 66 mya, though there are a couple of controversial claims of Paleocene dinosaurs which would indicate a gradual decline of dinosaurs.
-Contentious dates include remains from the Hell Creek Formation dated 40,000 years after the boundary, and a hadrosaur femur from the San Juan Basin dated to 64.5 mya, but such stray late forms may be zombie taxa that were washed out and moved to younger sediments.
+It is generally believed all non-avian dinosaurs went extinct at the K–Pg extinction event 66 Ma, though there are a couple of controversial claims of Paleocene dinosaurs which would indicate a gradual decline of dinosaurs.
+Contentious dates include remains from the Hell Creek Formation dated 40,000 years after the boundary, and a hadrosaur femur from the San Juan Basin dated to 64.5 Ma, but such stray late forms may be zombie taxa that were washed out and moved to younger sediments.

 In the wake of the K–Pg extinction event, 83% of lizard and snake (squamate) species went extinct, and the diversity did not fully recover until the end of the Paleocene.
 However, since the only major squamate lineages to disappear in the event were the mosasaurs and polyglyphanodontians (the latter making up 40% of Maastrichtian lizard diversity), and most major squamate groups had evolved by the Cretaceous, the event probably did not greatly affect squamate evolution, and newly evolving squamates did not seemingly branch out into new niches as mammals.
 That is, Cretaceous and Paleogene squamates filled the same niches.
 Nonetheless, there was a faunal turnover of squamates, and groups that were dominant by the Eocene were not as abundant in the Cretaceous, namely the anguids, iguanas, night lizards, pythons, colubrids, boas, and worm lizards.
 Only small squamates are known from the early Paleocene—the largest snake Helagras was 950 mm in length—but the late Paleocene snake Titanoboa grew to over 13 m long, the longest snake ever recorded.
 Kawasphenodon peligrensis from the early Paleocene of South America represents the youngest record of Rhynchocephalia outside of New Zealand, where the only extant representative of the order, the tuatara, resides.

 Freshwater crocodilians and choristoderans were among the aquatic reptiles to have survived the K–Pg extinction event, probably because freshwater environments were not as impacted as marine ones.
 One example of a Paleocene crocodile is Borealosuchus, which averaged 3.7 m in length at the Wannagan Creek site.
 Among crocodyliformes, the aquatic and terrestrial dyrosaurs and the fully terrestrial sebecids would also survive the K-Pg extinction event, and a late surviving member of Pholidosauridae is also known from the Danian of Morocco.
 Three choristoderans are known from the Paleocene: The gharial-like neochoristoderans Champsosaurus—the largest is the Paleocene C. gigas at 3 m, Simoedosaurus—the largest specimen measuring 5 m, and an indeterminate species of the lizard like non-neochoristoderan Lazarussuchus around 44 centimetres in length.
 The last known choristoderes, belonging to the genus Lazarussuchus, are known from the Miocene.

 Turtles experienced a decline in the Campanian (Late Cretaceous) during a cooling event, and recovered during the PETM at the end of the Paleocene.
 Turtles were not greatly affected by the K–Pg extinction event, and around 80% of species survived.
 In Colombia, a 60 million year old turtle with a 1.7 m carapace, Carbonemys, was discovered.